GENI-NSF/geni-tools/README-omni.txt

 ==== nicknames ====
 Print / return the known Aggregate and RSpec nicknames, as defined in the Omni config file(s).

+If you specify nicknames in `-a` arguments, it will look up that nickname and print any matching aggregate URN/URL.

+Output directing options:
+ * `-o`: Save result in a file
+ * `-p` (used with `-o`): Prefix for resulting filename
+ * `--outputfile`: If supplied, use this output file name
+ * If not saving results to a file, they are logged.
+ * If intead of `-o` you specify the `--tostdout` option, then instead of logging, print to STDOUT.
+ * File name will be `nicknames.txt` (plus any requested prefix)

 Sample Output:
 {{{